It’s a blisteringly hot summer day in Huntington Park, California. A group of ten environmental...

 ESA supported the Sonoma County Regional Parks Department with public outreach for the preliminary concepts, and public meetings for the master plan and environmental review processes.
 ESA produced rendered perspective sketches and a draft master plan that clearly communicated to the public the improvements, aesthetic character, and importance of balancing new development with natural area conservation.

 Concurrently with the development of the master plan, we also developed a narrative project description and prepared an Initial Study/Mitigated Negative Declaration (IS/MND), adopted in February 2019.
-ESA is currently preparing National Environmental Policy Act (NEPA) compliance documentation related to federal grant funding, while also leading preparation of construction documents for Phase 1 implementation.
+ESA prepared National Environmental Policy Act (NEPA) compliance documentation related to federal grant funding, led preparation of construction documents for Phase 1 implementation, and assisted Regional Parks with construction of Phase 1 improvements.

 Connect with our team